 Splinter Twin & Deceiver Exarch proved to be such a ridiculously powerful combination in Standard that me and a good many other players left competitive Magic for awhile because of it.
 Two card combos are absurd when they are as easy to perform on turn four on a consistent basis.

-Since the tokens also have haste, you just make enough tokens until your opponent can't stop the damage.
 Sure, there are ways to disrupt the combo, but it proved consistent enough to spawn its own archetype.
 The only reason it stopped in Standard was that Rise of the Eldrazi, and thus Splinter Twin, left Standard at rotation in October.